BrettMayson/A3AdditionalMeasurements/README.md

 # Arma 3 Additional Measurements

-Adds more speed and altitude units to Arma 3, decimal places (adjustable) has been added to altitudes below 10m / 10ft.
+Adds more speed and altitude units to Arma 3, decimal places has been added to altitudes below 10m / 10ft.

 ## Speed